Iso Fidia

 The body design was the work of Giorgetto Giugiaro (then at Ghia).
 The interior featured polished wood and hand-stitched leather.
 High development costs drove the purchase price higher than that of a Rolls-Royce.
 The Fidia's main competitors were other contemporary luxurious and sporty sedans like the Maserati Quattroporte.
 The second Fidia made (and the first with right hand drive) was purchased by English rockstar John Lennon: the car had celebrity appeal.

 In 1971 the car received a new interior, which essentially brought it into line with the Iso Lele.
 The wooden dashboard was replaced by a leather one, which commentators found more elegant but also less practical.
 The instruments now appeared more randomly scattered than on the earlier cars, and were partially obscured by the Nardi steering wheel.

-The Fidia, like other Iso cars, was originally powered by a Chevrolet V8 engine, and was quite quick off the line (0-60 mph in around 7 seconds).
+The Fidia, like other Iso cars, was originally powered by a Chevrolet V8 engine, with a choice between a version producing 300 bhp and a version producing 350 bhp, the latter giving the car a top speed of 144 mph, giving it the title of fastest four-door at the time of its debut.
+0-60 mph takes around 8 seconds.
 By 1973, after General Motors demanded payment in advance of shipment, the engine supplier had been switched and cars were delivered with a Ford 5.8 litre V8, matched with a ZF five speed manual gear box or with Ford's own 'Cruise-O-Matic' automatic gearbox.

 In the rarefied market segment that it occupied, the car tended to find itself overshadowed by the Maserati Quattroporte, itself never a mass seller.
 Until Maserati in effect retreated from the market in response the economic shock that saw massive oil price increases, the Fidia was comfortably outsold by its Modenese competitor.
 In 1971 Iso produced just 15 Fidias, which rose to 21 in 1972 and slid to 20 in 1973.
 In total, there were 192 Fidias built.
+However, between 1969 and 1975 only two Quattroportes were built.